Mkejriwal270/K8s-EKS-QuickStart/index.md

 <br />
 ## **What We Are Building**
 <br />
 With this solution, we intend to setup a full-fledged EKS cluster with a managed node-group, ingress resources, RBAC & Security components and application workloads for 2 sample apps - one React and another Angular.
-In order to minimize costs, this solution deploys only 2 worker nodes by default.
-The apps will be built using docker and the images will be stored in Amazon's Elastic Container Registry (ECR) which will be managed as part of this project.
+To keep costs low, this solution deploys only 2 worker nodes by default.
+The apps will be built using docker and the images will be stored in Amazon's Elastic Container Registry (ECR).
 As mentioned before, the infrastructure components\* will be created and managed by Terraform, with the state file stored and updated within the repository itself.

-All of these deployments are orchestrated using Github Actions - Github's in-house CI-CD solution - through a series of cascaded workflows which get executed one after another representing different stages in the deployment pipeline.
-Once your development is completed and you no longer need the resources, you have the option of destroying them with - you guessed it right - a single click, again using a separate workflow which ensures that all your deployed resources are deleted and your account is cleaned up.
+All of these deployments are orchestrated using Github Actions - Github's in-house CI-CD solution - through a series of cascaded workflows representing different stages in the deployment pipeline.
+Once your development is completed and you no longer need the resources, you have the option of destroying them with - you guessed it right - a single click, using a separate workflow which ensures that all your deployed resources are deleted and your account is cleaned up.

 Users have 2 options of deploying the cluster: